How CDW went global with Agiloft’s modern contract system

 Measuring the success of your Contract Lifecycle Management system doesn’t stop after its launch.

-In today’s global economy, business needs continuously change and your CLM must nimbly accommodate those demands to ensure user buy-in and high utilization that goes beyond borders.
+In today’s global economy, business needs continuously change and a modern contract system must nimbly accommodate those demands to ensure user buy-in and high utilization that goes beyond borders.

 Whether as part of a project plan or through business growth, integration of business segments and processes into your CLM is essential for successful global expansion.
 Widening your CLM’s reach can maximize the benefits of its intended use, but also comes with many challenges.